-The Collector substation will consist of a prepared area of approximately 85 m by 85 m.
+The Collector substation will consist of a prepared area of approximately 85 m by 85 m in size.
 It will be built on a prepared base of engineered fill and crushed stone to a depth of approximately 600 mm.
 A grounding grid will be built within the crushed stone and extend to 1 m beyond the 2.4 m high perimeter chain link fence for the substation.

-Within the substation will be a prefabricated modular electrical building (EHouse) where all the incoming underground 34.5 kV collector circuits will terminate on interior switchgear.
-The EHouse will be founded on concrete foundations that are constructed below the frost line.
+Within the substation will be located a prefabricated modular electrical building (EHouse) wherein all the incoming underground 34.5 kV collector circuits will terminate on interior switchgear.
+The EHouse will be founded on concrete foundations that are constructed below grade to below frost depth.
 Cable vaults will be installed beneath the EHouse to facilitate cable entry.

 Reactive Power Capacitors and control will be located within the Collector Substation.
 Either one of D-VAR or S-VAR will be installed as approved by local authority(s).
-The capacitors will be 34.5 kV rated and there will be up to 6 capacitor banks installed in separate concrete containment foundations, founded below grade and below the frost line.
+The capacitors will be 34.5 kV rated and there will be up to 6 capacitor banks installed in separate concrete containment foundations, founded below grade to below the frost line.
 The containment will be large enough to hold any insulating fluid that may leak from the capacitors.
-The dynamic controller will be a Statcom (or similar) controller located adjacent to the capacitors within the substation and on its own concrete foundation below the frost line.
+The dynamic controller will be a Statcom (or similar) controller located adjacent to the capacitors within the substation and on its own concrete foundation founded below grade to below the frost line.

 There are two power transformers within the collector substation that will be used to step up the power to 230 kV.
 The wind power transformer is rated 100/133/166 MVA while the solar power transformer is rated 65/86/108 MVA.
 Each transformer is mounted on a concrete base foundation within an oil containment facility that would capture all of the oil insulating fluid within each transformer in the event of a leak.
 A sound attenuation wall will be constructed around the perimeter of the two power transformers to minimize the escape of transformer noise into the surrounding environment.
-The sound attenuation wall will be constructed with a minimum density of 20 kg/m2.
+The sound attenuation wall will be constructed with a minimum density of 20 kg/m2 that will break the line of sight with any noise receptors.

-Each of the 230 kV outputs of the two transformers are delivered via a 3 phase air bus (aluminum pipe) to a 1,200 Amp 230 kV circuit breaker, isolation disconnect switch and Capacitive Voltage Transformers (CVT).
+Each of the 230 kV outputs of the two transformers are delivered via a 3 phase air bus (aluminum pipe) to a 1200 Amp 230 kV circuit breaker, isolation disconnect switch and Capacitive Voltage Transformers (CVT).
 The 230 kV outputs from the final isolation disconnect switches are coupled and connected to a 230 kV termination gantry complete with 230 kV lightning arrestors.
 The 230 kV termination gantry facilitates the connection of the collector substation to the overhead transmission tower adjacent to the substation.
 Each of the 230 kV devices located within the collector substation are founded on concrete foundations that extend below finished grade to below the frost line.